Inguinal hernia repair

 • Permanent repair of the abdominal wall defect with a recurrence rate below 3-5%

-• Mesh reinforcement significantly reduces the risk of tissue protrusion again
+• Mesh use significantly reduces the risk of tissue protrusion again

-The surgery can immediately address chronic pain and lifestyle limitations caused by the hernia, especially benefiting patients engaged in physically demanding occupations by restoring normal activity levels.
-Bilateral hernias can be treated in a single operation, reducing the need for multiple surgeries.
+The surgery can immediately relieve chronic pain and lifestyle limitations caused by the hernia, especially for patients engaged in physically demanding work, enabling a return to normal activities.
+Patients with bilateral hernias can be treated in a single operation, reducing the need for multiple surgeries.

 Risks and Side Effects